SatoshiumAI/.github/issue-template/bug_report.md

-⚠️ Project Pause Notice
-Satoshium is temporarily on hold as of September 27, 2025.
-New issues and feature requests are not being accepted until development resumes.
 ---
 name: 🐞 Bug Report
-about: Report a bug to help us improve Satoshium
+about: Report an issue to help improve the Satoshium ecosystem
 title: "[BUG] "
 labels: bug
 assignees: ''
 ---

+# 🐞 Satoshium Bug Report

+Thank you for helping improve Satoshium.

+Satoshium is being built publicly and carefully.
+Clear and thoughtful reports help maintain stability, clarity, and long-term quality.

+Please provide as much useful detail as possible.

+---

-## 🐛 Description
+## 🪪 Summary
-A clear and concise description of what the bug is.
+Provide a short description of the issue.

+Example:
+Page not loading, broken link, formatting issue, incorrect information, etc.

+---

+## 📋 Description
+Describe what happened and what you expected to happen.

+Be clear and structured so the issue can be understood quickly.

+---

-## 🔁 Steps to Reproduce
+## 🔁 Steps to Reproduce (if applicable)
-Steps to reproduce the behavior:
+How can this issue be reproduced?

+Example:
-1. Go to '...'
+1. Go to...
-2. Click on '....'
+2. Click...
-3. Scroll down to '....'
-4. See error
+3. Observe...

+---

 ## 🤔 Expected Behavior
-A clear and concise description of what you expected to happen.
+What did you expect to happen?

+---

 ## 🧪 Actual Behavior
 What actually happened instead?

+---

-## 🖥️ Environment (please complete the following information):
+## 🖥️ Environment (if applicable)
-- OS: [e.g. macOS, Windows, Ubuntu]
-- Python Version: [e.g. 3.11]
+- Device:
+- Operating System:
+- Browser:
-- Repo/Module: [e.g. satoshium-utils/encryption]
+- Repo/Page/Module:
-- Browser (if applicable): [e.g. Chrome, Firefox]
+- Any other relevant context:

+---

-## 📸 Screenshots
+## 📸 Screenshots (optional)
-If applicable, add screenshots to help explain your problem.
+Add screenshots if helpful.

+---

 ## 📝 Additional Context
-Add any other context about the problem here.

-🙏 Thanks for taking the time to help improve Satoshium!
+Anything else that may help clarify the issue.

+---

+## 🧠 Final Note

+Satoshium is a long-term public build focused on clarity and durability.
+Issues are reviewed thoughtfully and addressed when appropriate.

+Thank you for helping improve the ecosystem.